 With regular medication and a sensible lifestyle there is a 70% chance of gaining seizure control.

-Epilepsy surgery can offer some a chance to be seizure free or significantly lessen the number of seizures they are having.
+Epilepsy surgery can offer some a chance to be seizure free or significantly reduce the number of seizures they are having.
 Only certain types of epilepsy are suitable for this treatment.

 Dietary Therapies – Ketogenic and Modified Atkins Diet